By Scott Ross

 In Spark’s Brodie, the self-deluding pedagogic iconoclast has no idea who has “betrayed” her to the authorities for her dangerous — indeed ultimately, if unintentionally murderous — extolling of Fascism, refusing to accept the evidence directly before her in the person of Sandy, the single “Brodie girl” she has most severely, and disastrously, underestimated.
 Allen climaxes her adaptation with a recriminatory confrontation between the two, which, it must be admitted, ends spectacularly, with Brodie memorably shouting, “Assassin!” at Sandy’s departing back.* I once saw the Brodie movie in tandem with Paul Newman’s Rachel, Rachel, in a pointed double-bill.
 My companion noted, afterward, that while the latter was deeply felt, and exceptionally moving, the former was more a showcase for its scenery-chewing star.
 I suspect it was largely that very concluding encounter that led him to prefer Rachel, itself — despite being one of the most deeply affecting portraits of loneliness ever committed to film — slightly hysterical.

 Certainly, in Maggie Smith’s deliciously ravenous hands, Jean Brodie is a veritable acting feast.
-Although her passions are all too real, her affect more than borders on self-conscious camp.
-One can easily imagine Charles Busch assaying Brodie and, with very little exaggeration, giving a nearly identical performance.
+Although her passions are all too real, her affect more than borders on self-conscious camp; one can easily imagine Charles Busch assaying Brodie and, with very little exaggeration, giving a nearly identical performance.
 I don’t say that as a criticism; as Allen (and the director, Ronald Neame) imagined her, this Jean Brodie virtually demands a comic technician willing to be as ridiculous yet oddly pitiable as Smith.
 That she occasionally seems, in 1930s Edinburgh, like a deliberately pretentious modern drag-queen avant la lettre merely adds, in a funny way, to her overall potency.
 On film Smith has been better (as in Ian McKellan’s Richard III and, especially, the flawed but almost agonizingly effective The Lonely Passion of Judith Hearne), more quietly plangent (Hot Millions, A Room with a View), wittier (A Private Function) and far funnier (Murder by Death, California Suite.)
 But she has almost never, aside from Alan Bennett’s magnificent “Talking Heads” television monologue “Bed Among the Lentils,” had a leading movie or television role as plummy as Miss Jean, or one that has called upon her to pull together everything she does so well in a single performance.

 More notably Sparkian, in the movie, are Smith’s coevals: Pamela Franklin, blankly astute as Sandy; Gordon Jackson, whose Mr. Lowther somehow makes cowardice seem endearing; and, supremely, Celia Johnson as Brodie’s bête noire Miss Mackay.
 It’s a vast tribute to Johnson’s gifts that she embodies the head of the conservative Marcia Blaine School with such outward reasonableness — even a certain inflexible charm — never allowing the character’s dogged fixation on Brodie to lapse into simple churlishness or stock villainy.
 You feel that she is, despite Jean’s underestimation of her, every bit as formidable, and cunning, a foe as Brodie herself, and with far greater (and, inevitably, deadlier) patience.
 That Mackay is small-minded in her attitudes and, as such, a much greater, because institutionalized, danger to her young charges than Brodie could ever be, does not mitigate her belief in the essential order of things, a tenet as unalterable as Brodie’s more flamboyant devotion to, as an insidious phrase of hers insinuates, molding her girls in her own implacable image.

 Surely the sharply observational ironist in Spark, who famously converted to Roman Catholicism, knew what she was about when Brodie says, repeatedly, “Give me a girl at an impressionable age and she is mine for life.”
 Substitute “child” for “girl” and you have the very essence of Catholic (indeed, every religion’s) indoctrinal teaching.
 Spark is able to see Brodie plain — as a deliberate spellbinder, a foolish monster sacré, and, as Sandy says, “a ridiculous woman” who, in her self-contradictory embrace of Fascism, is directly responsible for sending one such impressionable girl (Joyce Hammond in the novel, Mary McGregor in the play and movie) to her violent death.
 She may also, as the art teacher Teddy Lloyd (two-armed in Allen where Spark imagined him with one) accuses her in the play and the picture, be afraid of her own impassioned sexuality, all too eager to procure a substitute lover from among her girls.
-(Rose in the novel, Jenny in play and movie.)
+(Rose in the novel, Jenny in Allen’s versions.)
 Yet she is no phony.
 Whatever her motives, Brodie’s devotion to teaching, in her own, wildly original fashion, is true enough.
 And she does manage, for better or worse, to remain in the minds of her students, as all great (or simply unusual) teachers do, long after they have forgotten the mediocre run of the overwhelming mill.

 This may be what I mean when I maintain that The Prime of Miss Jean Brodie, in common with those novels we return to again and again at irregular intervals as our lives progress, yields greater pleasures and pithier insights with each new reading.
 It is easy, as an adolescent, to ridicule Brodie herself, and to see in her only a preening ridiculousness.
 Later, we may feel that she has indeed been wronged.
 And, still later, to find we can embrace both her sterling lack of academic orthodoxy (her approach to education, based on the Latin verb educere, is “a leading out”) and Sandy’s self-justification when she maintains, “It’s only possible to betray where loyalty is due.”
 Seeing people whole demands of us a rejection of childish side-taking, that very egocentrism of which Jean Brodie is rightly accused yet which gives her such a disarmingly original hold, not merely on those special girls called (often with barely contained jealousy) The Brodie Set, nor even on the reader, but on life itself.
 Without it, Brodie withers.
 With it, she soars.
 Vaingloriously, yes, even recklessly.
 But Jean Brodie is, however dangerously, alive in a way few fictions ever are.